AlanFreed/PhysicalFields.jl/README_PhysicalVectors.md

 These methods are to be used to retrieve and assign a `PhysicalScalar` from/to an element in a `PhysicalVector.`

 ```
-function Base.:(getindex)(y::PhysicalVector, idx::Integer)::PhysicalScalar
+function Base.:(getindex)(y::PhysicalVector, index::Integer)::PhysicalScalar
-function Base.:(setindex!)(y::PhysicalVector, val::PhysicalScalar, idx::Integer)
+function Base.:(setindex!)(y::PhysicalVector, scalar::PhysicalScalar, index::Integer)
 ```

-While these methods are to be used to retrieve and assign a `PhysicalVector` from/to an `ArrayOfPhysicalVectors.`
+While the following methods are to be used to retrieve and assign a `PhysicalVector` from/to an `ArrayOfPhysicalVectors.`

 ```
-function Base.:(getindex)(y::ArrayOfPhysicalVectors, idx::Integer)::PhysicalVector
+function Base.:(getindex)(y::ArrayOfPhysicalVectors, index::Integer)::PhysicalVector
-function Base.:(setindex!)(y::ArrayOfPhysicalVectors, val::PhysicalVector, idx::Integer)
+function Base.:(setindex!)(y::ArrayOfPhysicalVectors, vector::PhysicalVector, index::Integer)
 ```

 Because these methods extend the `Base` functions `getindex` and `setindex!,` the bracket notation `[]` can be used to *i)* retrieve and assign scalar fields belonging to an instance of `PhysicalVector`, and *ii)* retrieve and assign vector fields belonging to an instance of `ArrayOfPhysicalVectors`.